stefbil/inference-endopoints-for-llms/README.md

-# Welcome to the VOXReality Horizon Europe Project
+# Contribution to the VOXReality Horizon Europe Project

-Below you'll find the necessary instructions in order to run our provided code.
+Below you'll find the necessary instructions in order to run the provided code.

 The instructions refer to the All-in-One solution which includes 6 endpoints and utilizes 4 vision-language SoTA models.